Celebrating Aleksandr Lyapunov

 Happy 164th birthday, Aleksandr Lyapunov! |

 I recently participated in the first annual Manim math animation engine hackathon!
 The theme was anniversaries, so I created the above animation to celebrate the 164th anniversary of mathematician Aleksandr Lyapunov’s birth.
 This extended some ideas I presented from Steven Strogatz’s nonlinear dynamics textbook at the University of Minnesota’s math directed reading program symposium.
+Here’s the source code for the animation and visualizations.

 The math